CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 * The url needs to point to a publicly available .jpg, .png or .svg file.
 * Put each url inside quotes.

-*Here's what our map using maki icon key word symbols should look like (we zoomed into Nebraska):*
+*Here's what our map using maki icon key word symbols should look like (we zoomed into North Carolina):*

 ![image-icons](images/training-v2-04-image-icons.png)